Giulia Bonaminio, Ph.D., Associate Dean for Medical Education

 Christina Magnifico, Education Support Technologist

-Christina Magnifico earned a B.S. in General Studies (emphasis Biochemistry) from Columbia College and will complete a Master of Library Science in December of 2014.
+Christina Magnifico earned a B.S. in General Studies (emphasis Biochemistry) from Columbia College, and a Master of Library Science from Emporia State University.
 She has been a Public Librarian, Assistant Medical Librarian at Dykes Library, and a Research and Learning Specialist at the University of Kansas Medical Center.
 Christina came to the University of Kansas Medical Center in 2012, and began working with the Office of Medical Education in 2014.
 Christina is responsible for supporting the School of Medicine by collaborating with the Program Manager for Medical Education Technology.

 Dorothea Paiva, M.A., Coordinator of Phase I curriculum